Home Doh Ref

 Packages form the backbone of Doh’s architecture:

-• They define the dependency graph of your application
+• They define the dependency graph of your application as first-class dependents and dependencies

 • They integrate with the Auto-Packager for manifest generation